 NASA

-3D printed next-generation satellite without support
+3D Printed next-generation satellite without support

-In accordance with Mr.Jim Reuter, associate administrator of NASA‘s Space Technology Mission Directorate, “In-space robotic manufacturing and assembly are unquestionable game-changers and fundamental capabilities for future space exploration.
-By taking the lead in the development of this transformative technology, the United States will maintain its leadership in space exploration as we push forward with astronauts to the moon and then on to Mars.
+Mr.Jim Reuter, an associate administrator of NASA‘s Space Technology Mission Directorate, said, “In-space robotic manufacturing and assembly are unquestionable game-changers and fundamental capabilities for future space exploration.
+By developing this transformative technology, the United States will maintain its leadership in space exploration as we push forward with astronauts to the moon and Mars.
+Archinaut features a 3D printer and robotic manipulator arms.
+Together, this tech will eventually allow the craft to perform various valuable tasks off Earth, from fixing and upgrading satellites (with ultrapowerful solar arrays, for example) to building huge structures such as space telescopes.”

 3D printing building buildings on the moon